ingxfm/ingxfm.github.io/content/en/blog/spectacle_bug.md

 ![Kubuntu 22.04 About this system](/img/about_this_system_spectacle_bug.png)

 # Conclusion
-Sometimes, we set out to repair, but we can quickly find out that we can't repair a problem completely because there is a defect in an application and we need to report this as bug.
+Sometimes, we set out to repair an issue, but we can quickly find out that we can't repair it completely because there is a defect in an application, and we need to report this as a bug.
 The KDE community will hopefully take a look on this.
 Or probably this is already solved in Kubuntu 24.04.
 In any case, let me finish my Friday post.

 Cheers!